gipi/blog/new_site/posts/reuse-old-laptop-keyboard.md

 reworking the matrix-related code to use SPI as described above; the final code with the board files are in my fork at [gipi/ATMega32u4-HID-Keyboard](https://github.com/gipi/ATMega32u4-HID-Keyboard).
+There isn't very much to say about it, I think it's a pretty standard code to implement a ``USB`` device.

 ## Links